 - Review and approval of Emergency Action Plans.

-The Association of State Dam Safety Officials (ASDSO) is the Federal Emergency Management Agency's (FEMA's) primary partner in the National Dam Safety Program (NDSP) and serves as the official voice for state dam safety.
-To learn more about programs in your state, visit the ASDSO Web site.
+The Association of State Dam Safety Officials (ASDSO) is FEMA's primary partner in the National Dam Safety Program (NDSP) and serves as the official voice for state dam safety.
+To learn more about programs in your state, visit the ASDSO web site.